CloudSnorkel/cdk-github-runners/SETUP_GITHUB.md

 # Setup GitHub

-Integration with GitHub can be done using an [app][9] or [personal access token][10].
+Integration with GitHub can be done using an [app](#app-authentication) or [personal access token](#personal-access-token).
 Using an app allows more fine-grained access control.
 Personal access tokens are easier to set up but belong to a user instead of an organization.

 ## App Authentication